tangentsoft/mysqlpp/doc/userman/README.txt

     you're in a commercial environment, RenderX wants you to use their commercial trial version which will format this manual without complaint, but it puts watermarks and blank pages into the output.
-    They want $300 for the single-user to get clean output.
+    As of July 2018, they want $400 for the single-user to get clean output.
 It's the same as the free personal version, just with a different license.
-    You don't need the higher-end versions of XEP; they don't do anything we need here.
+You don't need the higher-end versions of XEP;
+    they don't do anything we need here.

     If fo2pdf can't find XEP, it then looks for Antenna House's XSL Formatter (http://antennahouse.com/).
-It's pretty much the same deal as XEP: crippled demo version for testing, and a single-user version for $300.
+It's pretty much the same deal as XEP: crippled demo version for testing, and a single-user version for $400.
 There is no free version for personal use, however.

     Failing all that, fo2pdf falls back to the only free-as-in-speech XSL-FO formmatter, Apache FOP (http://xmlgraphics.apache.org/fop/).
-    FOP isn't yet available through most Unixy package download systems, so you'll have to download it directly from the source.
-    The Debian repositories do have it, so on any Debian based distro (e.g. Ubuntu) you can just say "sudo apt-get install fop".
+    FOP may be available through your OS's package system.
+For instance, with Debian tyep OSes, you can just say

+       sudo apt-get install fop

+    If FOP is not in your OS's package system, you can download pre-built binaries from the FOP web site that will run with the version of Java that almost certainly is available with your OS's package system.

     You might be wondering why fo2pdf looks for FOP last, given that MySQL++ is itself free software and relies on a lot of other